 If I port a number into Sideline, can it expire?

 No. If you port your number into Sideline, you cannot lose that number.
-You own that number, and we promise we won't try and steal it from you :)

 Should I cancel my service with my provider while I’m porting in my number?